 Welcome to the website of the Australian High Commission in Bangladesh.

-It is an honour to have been appointed as Australia's High Commissioner to Bangladesh in July 2016.
+It was an honour to have been appointed as Australia's High Commissioner to Bangladesh in January 2020.

 Australia was among the first countries in the world to recognise Bangladesh after it achieved independence in 1971.
 We are old friends, sharing Commonwealth ties, democratic traditions and people-to-people links.

 Australia welcomes the continuing growth of its relationship with Bangladesh.
-Our two-way trade now stands at over $2bn, reflecting Bangladesh’s significant economic growth and our highly complementary commercial strengths.
+Our two-way trade now stands at around $2.5bn, reflecting Bangladesh’s significant economic growth and our highly complementary commercial strengths.

 Australia runs a significant development assistance programme in Bangladesh.
 Our focus is on education and building economic resilience with a strong focus on women's empowerment and gender equality.